National Provider Identifier Number FAQs (NPI Registry)

 DO YOU HAVE QUESTIONS ABOUT NPI NUMBERS?
 WE DID TOO.
 BELOW ARE SOME OF THE ANSWERS TO YOUR QUESTIONS.

-As a non-healthcare worker, we were curious what exactly went into an NPI number listed in the NPI registry.
+As a non-healthcare worker, we were curious what exactly went into an NPI number.
 And, we got more than expected.
 Here are the most interesting (we think) facts that we found.
 What did we miss?